leo91000/graphile_worker_rs/docs/research/graphile-worker-js-upstream-2026-09-18.md

 `just test-docker`; exact results and final GitHub checks are recorded in the persistent run checkpoint and delivery report.
 Builds use two jobs and tests two threads to fit the container.

+The PostgreSQL matrix change supersedes the historical September 17 #625 workflow-delivery deferral if delivered through an existing authorized GitHub connection.
+It covers 14–18, not just the newly added 16–18 versions.
+Exact delivery, review and CI status is retained in the persistent checkpoint.

+The recovery implementation at `9248664c17e446b5ec221339c80b9c66038e0ae8` passed `just lint`, `just test-docker` (437 passed, five ignored), mdBook, and all three OpenTelemetry feature checks.
+The tokio-postgres focused run passed 21 checks (11 migration, five retirement, five upstream scenarios).
+The matrix change receives the same required local gates before commit and all exact-head GitHub checks before merge.